JRHaven/Bash-for-Windows/README.md

+# Archival Notice
+I've decided to archive this project.
+I have no intention of developing it any farther now that I am in college.
+I no longer have the time nor the want to continue work on it.
+It served an instrumental role in my learning how to work with strings, file systems, and operating systems.

 # Bash for Windows
 This is a project written in Python that I have been working on off and on over the years.
 Bash for Windows attempts to recreate a Bash-like environment that can work on Windows, that being versions of Windows